March 26, 2026

 Per diem benefits both sides.
 Employers cut down on paperwork and avoid combing through stacks of receipts.
 Employees get faster reimbursements and know exactly how much they can spend each day.
 The approach also removes the awkward back-and-forth over whether a meal or hotel choice was "reasonable."

 Per diem also gives employees more control.
-For example, a traveler might choose a budget hotel and spend more on dinner, or opt for nicer accommodations and eat lighter meals.
+A traveler might choose a budget hotel and spend more on dinner, or opt for nicer accommodations and eat lighter meals.
 As long as they stay within daily limits and follow company policy, they decide how to use their allowance.

 Understanding 2025 GSA per diem rates